 September 30, 2021

 The National Institutes of Health (NIH) launched an observational cohort study known as the All of Us Research Program to build one of the largest, most diverse health databases in history, ultimately aiming to facilitate precision medicine research.
-CareEvolution’s MyDataHelps™ digital health platform is used by the program for recruiting and electronic consent (eConsent), kitting fulfillment, collecting electronic clinical outcome assessments (eCOA) including electronic patient-reported outcomes (ePROs) and performance outcomes (PerfOs), and integrating electronic health or medical records (EHR/EMR).
+CareEvolution’s MyDataHelps™ digital clinical trial and research platform is used by the program for recruiting and electronic consent (eConsent), kitting fulfillment, collecting electronic clinical outcome assessments (eCOA) including electronic patient-reported outcomes (ePROs) and performance outcomes (PerfOs), and integrating electronic health or medical records (EHR/EMR).

 In March 2015, the NIH formed the Precision Medicine Initiative Working Group of the Advisory Committee to the Director, creating the framework for the All of Us Research Program.
 The program launched nationwide in 2018, first enrolling participants through health centers.
 Then, in 2019, All of Us began leveraging CareEvolution’s digital health platform MyDataHelps™ to add a “direct volunteer” participant experience for people recruited outside of a provider’s office.
 By using digital health platforms, the program is able to reach underrepresented populations and capture an unprecedented amount of granular, 360-degree data to advance precision health and bridge the healthcare divide.